Haare - Struktur und Pflege für gesundes, geschmeidiges und glänzendes Haar

 • Mechanical peeling: With ingredients such as sugar, salt, coffee grounds, clay, etc.

-• Chemical peeling: Acids or enzymes (from papaya, mango, pineapple, etc.) are used for this type of peeling.
+• Chemical peeling: This type of peeling uses acids or enzymes (from papaya, mango, pineapple, etc.).

-The general recommendation is to exfoliate the scalp once a month.
-The frequency depends on the sebum, dandruff or excess oil deposits you need to remove.
+The general recommendation is to exfoliate your scalp once a month.
+The frequency depends on the sebum, dandruff, or excess oil buildup you need to remove.

-2nd method for a healthy scalp: Detox method through intensive cleansing of the scalp
+2. Method for healthy scalp: Detox method through intensive cleansing of the scalp

 The detox method is very useful for removing lighter deposits on the scalp.

 Detox hair masks are used for this purpose.
-These hair masks contain clay and, unlike scrubs, have ingredients that balance dry hair (aloe vera, glycerine, panthenol or provitamin B5 etc.).
+These hair masks contain clay and, unlike scrubs, contain ingredients that balance dry hair (aloe vera, glycerin, panthenol, provitamin B5, etc.).

 Balanced hair routine with moisture and/or proteins

-Healthy hair that is sufficiently supplied with Humidity is supplied with plenty of water and moisturizing products.
-Water is the basis of scalp care, as it helps to provide the necessary nutrients for the scalp. through the blood vessels, which are important for the growth and healthy appearance of the hair.
+Healthy, moisturized hair can be achieved with plenty of water and moisturizing products.
+Water is the foundation of scalp care because it helps deliver the necessary nutrients. to distribute through the blood vessels, which are important for the growth and healthy appearance of hair.

-• Medium-sized molecules: The original whole molecules are divided into smaller molecules.
+• Medium-sized molecules: The originally whole molecules are divided into smaller molecules.
 They form a thin and flexible layer around the hair strand.
-They are called hydrolyzed proteins (e.g. hydrolyzed wheat protein, hydrolyzed soy protein, hydrolyzed rice, hydrolyzed quinoa, etc.).
+These are called hydrolyzed proteins (e.g., hydrolyzed wheat protein, hydrolyzed soy protein, hydrolyzed rice, hydrolyzed quinoa, etc.).

-Why moisture and proteins are important in the hair routine
+Why moisture and proteins are important in your hair routine

-The moisture and the amount of proteins in our hair can be influenced by various factors:
+The moisture and amount of proteins in our hair can be influenced by various factors:

 • Chemical hair treatments

-• The influence of the PH value in chlorinated water when you go swimming
+• The influence of pH in chlorinated water when you go swimming

 • Environmental factors